Why Invest at All?

 1. Inflation risk

 Many investors can understand the concept of inflation risk.
 Inflation is the rate at which prices of things increases.
-Have you noticed that over the years the price of petrol or grocery has become more expensive.
+Have you noticed that over the years the price of petrol or grocery has become more expensive?
 This is inflation.
-The buying power of your money is falling, so you need more money to buy the same things.
+Your money’s buying power is falling, so you need more money to buy the same things.

 You need the assets in your portfolio to grow faster than inflation.
 Otherwise, in real terms, the value of your money won’t be growing, and in rare cases can actually decrease in value.
-That is not to say that the monetary figure of your portfolio does not increase, rather than the buying power of your money isn’t increasing.
+That is not to say that your portfolio’s monetary figure does not increase; rather, the buying power of your money isn’t increasing.

 While inflation is minimal today at around 1-2%, there have been periods in our history where it has been much higher.
 We are currently experiencing a relatively low level of inflation.
-And we won’t know what inflation will look like in five to ten years time.
+And we won’t know what inflation will look like in five to ten years.

 The second risk that is not often talked about is the risk of investing itself.